-As late as 1980, the public face of the American empire – the persons who appeared to be in charge at the highest levels – was lily-white (with the sole exception of Supreme Court Justice Thurgood Marshall) and exclusively male.
+As late as 1980, the public face of the American empire – those individuals who appeared to be influential at the highest levels – was lily-white (with the exception of Supreme Court Justice Thurgood Marshall and Senators Edward Brooke, Muriel Humphrey, Margaret Chase Smith and Hattie Caraway), and exclusively male.

 Since then, due to pressure from progressives, feminists and minorities, several blacks, Latinos and women have been admitted into the most rarified clubs of American leadership.

 U. S. Senator: Carol Mosely Brown, Barbara Mikulski, Lisa Murkowski, Jeanne Shaheen, Dianne Feinstein, Mazie Hirono, Tammy Duckworth, Joni Ernst, Susan Collins, Elizabeth Warren, Debbie Stabenow, Amy Klobuchar, Claire McCaskill, Barbara Boxer, Catherine Cortez Masto, Jocelyn Burdick, Nancy Kassebaum, Kay Bailey Hutchison, Jean Carnahan, Elizabeth Dole, Olympia Snowe, Deb Fischer, Kelly Ayotte, Roland Burris, Tim Scott, William Cowan, Corey Booker, Kamala Harris, Maggie Hassan, Kirsten Gillibrand, Heidi Heitkamp, Patty Murray, Maria Kantwell, Shelley Capito and Tammy Baldwin.